tjimenez1997/Laundry-CS-355/README.md

 Operating System: Linux/Windows
 ```
-1. createuser -P -s -e UBUNTU_USERNAME (Replace UBUNTU_USERNAME with username you choose when you installed ubuntu or Linux Subsystem for Windows 10)
+1. sudo su - postgres
-2. exit
+2. createuser -P -s -e UBUNTU_USERNAME (Replace UBUNTU_USERNAME with username you choose when you installed ubuntu or Linux Subsystem for Windows 10)
 ```

 Operating System: All